Perfect Start to 2026 Season for Ovington Seniors

 Ovo Captain Benjamin Busby (sponsored by the Busby Family) won the toss and opted to bowl first, not least due to the fact that his team had more broken parts than a 40 year old Transformer toy and if asked to field second they may have seized up and become less mobile than an Optimus Prime missing all his wheels and legs.

 The new ball was taken by Owen Price and Brandon Bishop who bowled with excellent control but little luck.
-Though not taking wickets, they kept the scoreboard under great control and were backed up by some good fielding.
+Though not taking wickets, they kept the scoreboard from getting away from them and were backed up by some good fielding.
 When in did come, the first breakthrough came from the field as debutant Sam Bowden (playing his first game of cricket in 16 years) showed what the world has been missing with a swoop, throw and direct hit to affect a tight run out.
 Ovo had a confident appeal turned down the very next ball and Price made another breakthrough shortly afterwards with an LBW to remove the other opening bat.

 Saturday 25th September, Ovington 3rd XI vs Copmanthorpe 2nd XI